← Back to Articles

 Pros

-• Plain text that diffs cleanly; easy to review in pull requests.
+• Plain text that diffs cleanly, which makes pull request reviews straightforward.

-• Not locked into a vendor/license; PlantUML, Mermaid, Graphviz, and C4 model are portable.
+• No vendor lock-in.
+PlantUML, Mermaid, Graphviz, and the C4 model are all portable and open.

-• Co‑located with code; diagrams evolve with the system, reducing diagram rot.
+• Co‑located with code, which means diagrams evolve alongside the system (less diagram rot).

-• Clear hiring signal; recruiters and managers can inspect design artifacts alongside code.
+• A clear hiring signal: recruiters and managers can inspect design artifacts right alongside the code.

 Cons

-• Toolchain friction; local vs CI renderers, fonts, and Graphviz versions can drift.
+• Toolchain friction is real — local renderers, CI renderers, fonts, and Graphviz versions can all drift apart.

-• Large diagrams become unreadable; requires discipline to modularize views.
+• Large diagrams get unreadable fast.
+You need discipline to modularize into separate views.

-• Real‑time collaboration isn’t as fluid as whiteboards or Miro for ideation.
+• Real‑time collaboration doesn’t match whiteboards or Miro for early-stage ideation.

-• Potential exposure of internal topology if repos or artifacts leak; treat as code.
+• Internal topology could leak if repos or artifacts are exposed.
+Treat diagram source like you treat code.

 Examples and Workflow